vennbury/lessons/python/basics/basics/functions.md

 ## Knowledge check

 - What is the `def` keyword used for?
-- What keyword lets you provide a value from as a result of a function call?
+- What keyword lets you give back the result of a function?
 - How to specify default parameters?
 - How to deal with the unknown number of function parameters?
 - What is the LEGB rule?